tinoryj/ELECT/README.md

 After the ELECT cluster is set up, we can run the YCSB benchmark tool on the client node to evaluate the performance of ELECT.
 We show the steps as follows:

-**Step 1:** Create the keyspace and set the replication factor for YCSB benchmark.
+**Step 1:** Create the keyspace and set the replication factor for the YCSB benchmark.

 ```shell
 cd Prototype